Preventing Gum Disease in Chandler, AZ

 A Dental Cleaning is Not Enough

 If you suffer from advanced periodontitis, a regular dental cleaning is not enough to treat the symptoms of the disease.
-We can treat periodontitis in ways that your dentist cannot, with deep cleanings that function to remove plaque below the gumline and give you relief from the more intense symptoms.
+We can treat periodontitis in ways that your dentist cannot, with scaling and root planing, or deep cleanings that function to remove plaque below the gumline and give you relief from the more intense symptoms.

 Many different factors can affect the health of your gums negatively.
 These include medications, stress, genetics, tobacco use, poor nutrition, and clenching or grinding your teeth.

 Tobacco Use is a Big Factor in Gum Disease